SCDH/seed-tei-transformations/CONTRIBUTING.md

 ## Maven

-The [Maven pom file](pom.xml) is the single point of truth in this project.
-It keeps the magic version number.
+The [Maven pom file](pom.xml) is the single point of truth in this project, except for version numbers which come from a git release tag.

-It can install everything required for this project.
+The pom file can install everything required for this project.

 It knows how to build the various distributions of this project.

+## Making Releases

+The gitlab CI/CD pipeline will deploy release packages to the [package registry](/SCDH/tei-processing/seed-tei-transformations/-/packages) on *release tags*.
+Release tags have the following pattern:

+`MAJOR.MINOR.BUGFIX`

+The CI/CD pipeline will take the release tag as version and overwrite the default version in `.mvn/maven.config`.
+So, release tags are the single source of truth for release versions.

+Changes should be documented in `CHANGES.md`.